AndreasAAR/BaconDegree/README.md

 app measuring algorithmics efficiencies too "run algo 1, memory used X, time passed Y".
 We will see, maybe it can be an educational tool(run in advanced mode), as well as a fun game for guessing the connection-level of different actors.
+#### 3.2 Extracting usage data
+Extracting the memory used and creating a graph with R java would be neat.